unparalleled-js/docs-1/connectors/wrike/create-task-action.md

     <tr>
       <td>Completed date</td>
       <td>
-       The date this tasl was completed.
+       The date this task was completed.
      </td>
     </tr>
     <tr>